 It doesn’t need to be this way.
 Wireless communications carriers are required to abide by the safety measures established by OSHA in order to keep their workers safe from harm.

-Every major communications provider has a safety manual that must be followed to the letter to keep their tower workers safe.
+Every significant communications provider has a safety manual that must be followed to the letter to keep their tower workers safe.

-To the greatest degree possible, management should provide mechanical and physical protection required for personal safety and health.
-Adequate training in detecting hazards, reporting dangerous conditions, and reporting safety violations, and controlling workplace hazards is imperative is the responsibility of every individual.
+To the most significant degree possible, management should provide mechanical and physical protection required for personal safety and health.
+Adequate training in detecting hazards, reporting dangerous conditions, reporting safety violations, and controlling workplace hazards is imperative and is the responsibility of every individual.

 towers and the equipment on them, the carriers have the ability and incentive to ensure safe practices.

-Typically, however, the relationship between carriers and tower employees is more complicated.
+The relationship between carriers and tower employees is typically more complicated.
 For example:

 maintenance of equipment on towers;

-As a result, carriers and tower owners may not know who is performing work for them, or when work is being performed.
+As a result, carriers and tower owners may need to find out who is performing work for them or when work is being fulfilled.
 Thus, responsibility for employee safety is fractured into many layers.
 Instead of a single company having control and responsibility for employee safety and tower integrity, employer responsibilities can be spread over numerous small employers.

-The work is physically demanding and requires employees to spend long periods of time away from home; hence, job tenure tends to be short and turnover tends to be high.
+The work is physically demanding and requires employees to spend long periods away from home; hence, job tenure tends to be short, and turnover tends to be high.

-In light of these circumstances, ensuring employee safety requires accountability and diligence throughout the contracting process, all the way from the carrier to the individual employee performing the work.
+In light of these circumstances, ensuring employee safety requires accountability and diligence throughout the contracting process, from the carrier to the employee performing the work.

-If you or someone you love has been injured or killed as a result of a cell tower accident, we may be able to help.
+If you or someone you love has been injured or killed due to a cell tower accident, we may be able to help.
 Our attorneys are experienced in a variety of workplace accident cases.
-Contact Us to learn what our attorneys at Robinette Legal Group, PLLC can do for you.
+Contact Us to learn what our attorneys at Robinette Legal Group, PLLC, can do for you.
 Call today: 304.594.1800.